What is Mobile Workforce Management?

 Why is Mobile Workforce Management Important?

 MWM is such an important topic right now for a few key reasons:

 - Employee Engagement.
 Over the last few years, employee engagement has become one of the most talked-about workplace concepts.
 Specifically, why it’s so low and what happens when you achieve a highly engaged workforce.
 This metric is so important (but so elusive) that it’s become its own category of MWM tool.

 - Employee Experience.
 This is linked to employee engagement but isn’t the same.
 EX is starting to have its moment, specifically in HR and Comms circles.
 And that’s because employee experience is a holistic look at what it’s like to work somewhere.
 As opposed to engagement, which is a byproduct of the experience.
 To fix engagement, you have to start with the experience.
 So, you’ll see a lot of companies focusing on strategies and tools that work on managing EX.

 - Frontline Workers.
 Frontline workers make up 80% of the global workforce.
-That is a huge amount of people that need access to tools and communication who can’t be reached by traditional channels.
+That is a huge amount of people that need access to tools and comms who can’t be reached by traditional channels.
 Therefore, MWM often focuses on overcoming challenges that face this group.

 - Remote Work.
 It’s no surprise that the COVID-19 pandemic drastically shifted the way we work…and where we work.
 And with the number of companies embracing remote or hybrid work cultures, they’re going to need technology to keep up with the changing needs of these employees.
-We anticipate that this, in conjunction with better ways to support frontline teams, will be the main focus of workforce management in the next few years.
+We anticipate that this, along with better ways to support frontline teams, will be the main focus of workforce management in the next few years.